In our first blog post about the Agile Methodology, we defined agile, discussed the roots of…

 3. Building a Minimum Viable Product is easier!

-By this point, you understand that MVPs embrace the “less is more” approach to developing.
-However, keep in mind that although Minimum Viable Products are designed to be improved upon as time goes by, they are not an excuse to release a “half-baked” piece of software.
+By this point, you understand that an MVP embraces the “less is more” approach to development.
+However, keep in mind that although a Minimum Viable Product is designed to be improved upon as time goes by, it is not an excuse to release a “half-baked” piece of software or mobile app.

 Your MVP should be as clean and functional as possible.
 A sloppy first release can actually deter users from your product, while a great first effort can attract more users, thus providing a larger pool of feedback for future updates.
 The idea is to find the sweet spot between offering “just enough” but not the whole kit and caboodle.

-Building a Minimum Viable Product is going to increase the chances for success on your product or project.
-If you want your project to succeed, avoid launching a full-featured application right out of the gate.
+Building a Minimum Viable Product is going to increase the chances for success on your mobile app product or software project.
+If you want it to succeed, avoid launching a full-featured application right out of the gate.
 This way, your app will have much more opportunity to grow and even thrive throughout the foreseeable future.

 If you would like to learn more about the MVP process or have questions about mobile app and software design and development, Swip Systems is here for you.
 We love to help great ideas turn into products, so give us a call, 877.377.SWIP, or contact us here.